Family now headed to homeless shelter, property owner fails to pay utilities

 "[It's] a set back.
 You know, but it's temporary.
 I ain't trippin'.
 I just wanted to know what was really going on.
 This would have been prevented," she said.

 She said Duncan tried to downplay the electric being shutoff the day before the city kicked them out.
-When FOX 17 knocked on Pastor Duncan's door no one answered.
-FOX 17 told his nephew we'd still like to speak the property owner.
+When FOX 17 knocked on Pastor Duncan's home door no one answered.
+FOX 17 told Duncan's nephew we'd still like to speak the property owner.
+The nephew was in the driveway.

 Day, who just wants some communication, said she and her children are going to be alright as they transition to a homeless shelter.